 All of the above reasons to stay in a career that no longer fits have their basis in fear.
 Fear has a particularly negative impact on the brain.

-What happens to the brain and body when it feels it experiences physical danger or perceived risk?
+What happens to the brain when it thinks you are in physical danger or at risk?

 How to reduce the “flight-fight-freeze” reactions in your brain?

 1. Stop trying to focus on the elusive end point.